-

 Configure site-to-site communication

 GSLB site-to-site communication is between the remote procedure call (RPC) nodes that are associated with the communicating sites.
-A master GSLB site establishes connections with slave sites to synchronize GSLB configuration information and to exchange site metrics.
+A parent GSLB site establishes connections with child sites to synchronize GSLB configuration information and to exchange site metrics.

 An RPC node is created automatically when a GSLB site is created, and is assigned an internally generated user name and password.
 The NetScaler appliance uses this user name and password to authenticate itself to remote GSLB sites during connection establishment.
 No configuration steps are necessary for an RPC node, but you can specify a password of your choice, enhance security by encrypting the information that GSLB sites exchange, and specify a source IP address for the RPC node.